vlzhr/steun/README.md

 ## Steun Certification

-`Certification tool for validating experts.`
+`Certification tool for validating experts by voting.`

 Play around it: https://steun.certificado.one